RiskoZoSlovenska/lua-metatable-creators/README.md

 ```

 ## Proxied Tables
 Some metatable effects require proxies, such as read-only tables (since to invoke the `__index` and `__newindex` metamethods, the queried index has to be `nil`).
 Meta Creators supports this via the `useProxy` parameter provided by the `Creator()` constructor.
-When it is set to a truthy value, `Creator:create()` creates two tables: a "real" table using any `base`s, and an empty proxy table.
-The proxy table has its metatable set and is returned.
+When it is set to a truthy value, `Creator:create()` creates two tables: a "real" table just like it does normally, and an empty proxy table.
+The proxy table has its metatable set and is returned, while the "real" table is stored behind the scenes.

 To facilitate writing metamethods for proxy tables, the `Proxied()` constructor exists.
 It is similar to `Creator()`, except:
 * `useProxy` is `true`